Funding Available for IT and Fintech Business in Malta

 steven.dejersey@dixcart.com

-Steve is responsible for the business development of the Dixcart Guernsey office along with leading the Corporate and Fund offering and promoting corporate and listing services throughout the Group.
-He also specialises in the establishment and administration of all forms of domestic and offshore corporate vehicles, private investment funds, investment trusts, foundations and partnerships for corporate, institutional and private clients.
+Steve is responsible for the business development of the Dixcart Guernsey office along with leading the Corporate offering and promoting corporate and listing services throughout the Group.
+He also specialises in the establishment and administration of all forms of domestic and offshore corporate vehicles, investment trusts, foundations and partnerships for corporate, institutional and private clients.

 He has specific experience in relation to holding structures, mergers and acquisitions, migrations, restructuring, refinancing, reorganisations, joint ventures, disposals, debt and equity, private placements, and listings.

-In addition, Steve is responsible for private client structures and works closely with local and international advisors in administering traditional trust and foundation structures as well as the more recent trend in the use of Limited Partnerships and Private Investment Funds.
+In addition, Steve is responsible for private client structures and works closely with local and international advisors in administering traditional trust and foundation structures as well as the more recent trend in the use of Limited Partnerships.
 Steve also works closely with Locate Guernsey in order to aid individuals and families relocating to the island and potentially establishing a business here.
 He provides professional advice regarding each stage of relocating to Guernsey, aid in integrating into Island life and guidance to Guernsey’s beneficial tax regime.

 Steve travels regularly to the UK, as well as other jurisdictions around the world in particular South Africa and works closely with the other Dixcart offices.
 He is regularly involved in organising networking events for professional contacts and clients.